Skip to main content

 • 5.
 What is Coronary Artery Disease (CAD)?

 • 7.
-How is PTCA different from Bypass surgery?
+How is angioplasty different from bypass surgery?

 TAVR is a method to replace the aortic valve in the heart using a small catheter or tube about the diameter of a pencil.
 This eradicates the requirement for traditional open heart surgery.
 The catheter is commonly inserted through an artery in the groin.
 In most cases, this process usually takes about two hours.
 The new valve, which is made of natural material, is stitched inside a metal stent that is placed inside the patient's own aortic valve through the catheter.
 The procedure is done while the heart is still beating, eliminating the need for a heart lung bypass machine.